 - Medical devices.

-What Are The Rules Of Importing Medicine Into Canada For Personal Use?
+What Are the Rules for Importing Medicine Into Canada for Personal Use?

 The special restrictions or rules that are to be followed before importing medicine into Canada: